 However, the three-story Musée Bartholdi includes sketches and models of his major artworks.
 So, it’s a must-visit place for anyone who has an interest in the artist and his magnificent work.

-Instead of Colmar scavenger hunt, you might be also interested in Paris, Strasbourg , Basel or Lyon?
+Instead of Colmar Scavenger Hunt, you might be also interested in Paris, Strasbourg , Basel or Lyon?

-Joanna –
+Damian –